VSadov/VSadov.github.io/_posts/2016-11-30-ref-locals.md

 * the issue with exposing locals by reference to outer scopes is trivially prevented, since it is not possible to initialize something with a variable from an inner scope.
 * safe-to-return property can be simply copied from the initial referent, since we require that there is one and there won't be another.

-It is possible that single-assignment requirement will be found too constraining and the language may need to be relaxed a bit.
+It is possible that single-assignment requirement will be found too constraining and the language may need to be relaxed a bit in the future.
 Generally it is ok to start accepting code that used to be an error in previous versions, but the opposite changes are extremely rare.

 _Some possible future directions for the feature are:_